 The TIE Scout first appeared in a short story about Grand Admiral Thrawn, but it’s probably most remembered for appearing in Empire at War.
 Longer than most TIE variants at 24 meters, the TIE Scout was also equipped with the best hyperdrive of any of the TIE variants.
 This let it go out on its own, and use its impressive sensor suite to do advance recon in a manner that the TIE/rc or TIE Vanguard couldn’t.

 The TIE Oppressor was designed to fill a role similar to the Rebellion’s Y-Wing (a light bomber capable of dogfighting if the need arose).
 Shielded, well armored, and capable of carrying a massive payload, the Oppressor traded maneuverability for sheer firepower.
 Though it was meant to take on capital ships, the Oppressor was well enough armed to make it a potent foe in a dogfight.
 Never reaching wide production, the Oppressor was only ever fielded as part of a testing program.
 Though it received mentions in several reference guides, the Oppressor’s only appearance is in Star Wars Galaxies where it fills a similar role to the B-Wing for because gameplay and in-universe roles don’t need to line up for whatever reason (SEE: V-Wing as bomber in Battlefront II).

 Another ship only appearing in Star Wars Galaxies, the Aggressor was designed as a dual purpose bomber and starfighter.
-In-game, it was designed to counter the Y-Wing (hence the rear turret).
+In-game, it was designed to counter the Y-Wing (because of course).
 It never saw particularly wide use by the Imperials, as it traded cost efficiency for general survivability.

 The TIE Hunter was used exclusively by Imperial Storm Commandos.
 Designed to counter the X-Wing, it was well armed, well shielded, and equipped with a hyperdrive.
 It featured S-foils that could fold down to increase its speed (much like the X-Wing did), and was considered one of the fastest TIE Variants.
 Its primary appearance was in Rogue Squadron 3: Rebel Strike.